idealo/aws-signing-proxy/README.md

 ### Breaking Changes

-* Command line flags are now kebab-case to be POSIX style guide compliant
+* Command line flags are not supported anymore, use env vars instead
 * `Health Port` is now called `Mgmt Port`
   * it provides the `/status/health` endpoint for health probes and `/status/metrics` endpoint for prometheus metrics